How to Create an Innovative Customer Loyalty Program?

 - If you are offering a mobile app for runners, you can call them "steps."

-Real-life examples of creative loyalty points names
+Here are some examples of creative loyalty points names:

 - Starbucks rewards program calls their points "stars."